-Lifestyle photography is a way to capture connections and emotion between family and loved ones, in portraits that are relaxed, but a big step above snapshots.
+Lifestyle photography captures the connections and emotion between family and loved ones in portraits that are relaxed — but a big step above snapshots.

-Through the emotion that comes naturally when subjects connect through gentle prompting, there’s potential to create really beautiful imagery that will be cherished forever.
+When subjects connect through gentle prompting, emotion comes naturally, creating the potential for beautiful imagery that will be cherished forever.